med7at69/IEC104-RTU-Simulator/readme.md

 	o Signal value: For command, the value should contain the status (SPI, DPI, or AMI) IOA address to be submitted as a response to the connected SCADA system when receiving the command.
 This way, full command simulation could be achieved.

-	o Wait (sec): delay time in seconds to be added after sending each IOA signal.
+	o Wait (sec): delay time in seconds decimal point value to be added after sending each IOA signal.

 	o Filter conditions: Program will wait to receive the defined filter conditions before sending the IOA signal.
 If any filter is empty, then it will not be used.
 For example, if “rtu” entry is empty then IOA signal will be submitted regardless of the RTU number.
 Filter conditions will not be used during sending “GI” signals or command reply.